Water and Sewer Bills

 The Department of Environmental Protection is charged with providing to the residents of the City of New York clean and safe water and the appropriate and safe management and disposal of wastewater.
 Additionally, DEP protects and maintains the water supply system, the water delivery system, the sewer system, the wastewater treatment plants and disposing of the product of those plants.

-DEP is responsible for reading water meters, charging and collecting fees related to water and sewer usage from property owners in New York City and surrounding communities, monitoring and controlling who connects to the water and sewer systems, ensuring the safety of the system.
+DEP is responsible for reading water meters, charging and collecting fees related to water and sewer usage from property owners in New York City and surrounding communities, monitoring and controlling who connect to the water and sewer systems, ensuring the safety of the system.

 Aren’t water and sewer bills taken care of by my mortgage company?